midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 descriptions; possibly in headings in library description.

 ## Record URL

 (Optional)

 **Description:** URL format varies by library; for records in an online catalog, possibly available when viewing record online.

 ## Alternate ID

 (Optional)

 **MARC Location:** 001 in Penn records

-**Description:** Internal control number such as Penn's BibID or URN such as DOI, PURL, or ARK; to be supplied by holding library.
+**Description:** Internal control number such as Penn’s BibID or URN such as DOI, PURL, or ARK; to be supplied by holding library.

 ## Alternate ID Type

 (Required for Manuscripts with Alternate IDs)

 **Description:** Possibilities include DOI, PURL, ARK, BibID; to be supplied by holding library.

 ## Manuscript Name

 (Required)

 **MARC Location:** 245